SCT-lab/Doughnuts-/README.md

 # Cool 3D Doughnuts

 ![DigiFungi Visual Example](https://github.com/SCT-lab/Doughnuts-/blob/main/Blender%20Files/Images/Donut%20First%20render.png)

+This Blender project file contains a detailed 3D model of a realistic doughnut, complete with customizable textures, frosting, and sprinkles.
+Ideal for beginners and artists, the file showcases key modeling, texturing, and lighting techniques.
+Perfect for creating tasty visuals or learning 3D design basics.

 ## Examples
 Below are some examples of renders created using the blender file.